skellis46/finger-pointing-moon/case-for-support.md

 #### 1. The Problem of the Proxy

 - it's possible that the aim of this part is about understanding and revealing the proxies implicit to PaR, and offering alternatives, or strategies for recognising, or strategies for acknowledging.
 But proxy of embodied knowledge (closely related to know-how) is perhaps the biggest of them all.
+- they are also efficient (like maps and territory), and useful.
+But need to be questioned

 >they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]